Butler University Bulletin

 Butler is committed to its mission to provide the highest quality liberal and professional education and integrate the liberal arts with professional education, creating and fostering a stimulating intellectual community built upon interactive dialogue and inquiry among students, faculty, and staff.

 In the 2019 “Best Colleges” edition of U.S. News and World Report, Butler University was ranked as the No. 1 Regional University in the Midwest.
 Butler was also ranked the No. 1 Most Innovative School among Midwest Regional Universities for the fourth straight year, as well as the top school for its commitment to undergraduate teaching.

 Such recognition reflects Butler’s dedication to providing students with a broad, liberal arts foundation with nationally recognized programs, coupled with countless experiential learning opportunities in Indianapolis and beyond.
-Through this comprehensive approach, Butler students are prepared to step directly into a career or graduate school with confidence, which is evident in Butler’s 2017 graduate success rate of 97 percent.
+Through this comprehensive approach, Butler students are prepared to step directly into a career or graduate school with confidence, which is evident in Butler’s 2018 graduate placement rate of 98 percent.

 The University strives to ensure the accuracy of the information in this Bulletin at the time of publication; however, certain statements contained in the catalog may change or need correction.
 This Bulletin is not intended to confer contractual rights on any individual.
 The University has the right to modify programs, course numbers and titles, and instructor/faculty designations.